JustinFreitas/MountTracker/README.md

 ReadMe and Usage Notes

 The purpose of this Fantasy Grounds 5e extension is to allow for Combat Tracker tracking of an actors mount state along with outputting some helpful SRD rule text (thanks OGL!) in the chat regarding the mount state and associated rules.
-The GM can make associations via drag/drop of CT actors, CT radial menu, or chat commands.
+The GM can make associations via drag/drop of CT actors (drag the rider name to the mount, not the portrait), right click CT radial menu, or chat commands.
 Players can mount/dismount via the CT's right click radial menu.

+GM MountTracker Chat Commands:

+- Current actor MountTracker status:
+/mt
+or
+/mounttracker

+- Clear all MountTracker effects from Combat Tracker:
+/mt clear
+or
+/mounttracker clear

+- Have the current actor mount another actor as the rider:
+/mount [TARGET_MOUNT]
+Ex. /mount Warhorse

+- Have the current actor (who is riding a mount) dismount its mount:
+/dismount

 Features:
 - When mounting, validation is performed where things like size checks are made (mount must be at least one size larger than rider), debilitating conditions are considered, and zero speed.